-Once more this year, even with all the restrictions of the Coronavirus, the problem arises whether to celebrate Halloween on the 31st October or the Solemnity of All Saints on the 1st November.
+Once more this year the problem arises whether to celebrate Halloween on the 31st October or the Solemnity of All Saints on the 1st November.
 Is there something intrinsically wrong with Halloween?
 Is it incompatible with the Solemnity of All Saints?

->

-> Many celebrate both anniversaries without even thinking twice about it.
+Many celebrate both anniversaries without even thinking twice about it.
 However, a serious problem really does exist that is worthy of further consideration.
 To explain the problem we will make a comparison of both feasts, the inherent problem and the appropriate response should then become clear.

 Halloween is the time that evokes all the forces of hell.
 Witches, vampires, the waking dead, ghosts and demons are all recalled on this day.
 By means of contrast, we celebrate the blessed souls who dwell in Paradise on All Saints Day which follows the night of Halloween.